ergoplatform/oracle-core/README.md

 # Oracle Core
-The off-chain component that oracles who are part of an oracle pool must run.
+The oracle core is the off-chain component that oracles who are part of an oracle pool must run.
 This oracle core provides an HTTP interface for submitting datapoints to and will automatically generate and post transactions, thereby participating in the oracle pool protocol without any extra work by the oracle.

 The current design does not include bootstrapping of the oracle pool.
 This must be done separately.